CodePartnersMD/MD301-guide/curriculum/12/LAB.md

 #### How are we implementing it?

-- Continue to style your site using a mobile-only approach.
+- Continue to style your site using a mobile-responsive approach.
 Use the provided wireframes as a general guideline for the minimum styling requirements, while adding your own personal taste and color palette.
 - Ensure the proper use of SMACCS principles.
   - Your `modules.css` will probably become larger today, which means that you should exercise SMACSS further by modularizing that stylesheet into a `modules/` directory with a file for each partial component of your site.
 - Continue to iterate on your styles.
 For example, begin to include standardized styles such as a color palette and defined font families.